BackofenLab/RNAProt/README.md

 rnaprot -h
 ```

-Finally, if you have a compatible GPU, we want to check whether the GPU (CUDA and Nvidia CUDA Compiler nvcc) is available for RNAProt:
+Finally, if you have a compatible GPU, we want to check whether the GPU (CUDA) is available for RNAProt:

 ```
 python -c "import torch; print(torch.__version__)"